gjoseph24/metadata-for-biodiversity-maps/index.md

 To explore available maps on ArcGIS related to wildlife distribution, I began by searching the keyword “wildlife” in the platform’s search bar.
 ArcGIS returned a wide range of maps because the search engine looks for the keyword across multiple fields, including the item’s description, the map layers, and the associated tags.
 One example I found was Critical Habitat for Threatened and Endangered Species by Esri Federal Data (2025), which uses the tag “wildlife” to increase the dataset’s discoverability.
 Many of the other maps contained the word “wildlife” in their descriptions or included it within a tag phrase such as “US Fish & Wildlife.”
 This map helps illustrate how metadata elements, especially tags, play a crucial role in helping users find relevant geospatial datasets.

 Choosing effective tags is critical for improving discoverability.
 Start by identifying the main purpose or message of your map: Is it about population?
 Species range?
 Biodiversity within a region?
 Once you identify the core components of your map, examine your dataset for attributes that represent these themes.
 Then select keywords that accurately describe these components and follow standardized terminology.
 Standardization is critical when working with biodiversity datasets, because it links your map to established vocabulary systems and helps users find your work across multiple platforms.
 For example, Darwin Core provides standardized terms that promote consistent description and discovery of biodiversity information (Darwin Core, n.d.).
 Another place to look for controlled vocabulary is the Library of Congress Subject Headings, a list of controlled vocabulary.
 While this is often used in library settings, it is a good place to check to see how resources are described so that you can easily link your map to concepts that are similar (Subject Headings and Genre/Form Terms (Cataloging and Acquisitions at the Library of Congress), n.d.).
-Also when creating tags it is important to think about your audience.
-Some people looking for your map might not be familiar with controlled vocabulary so they might use the nomenclature to describe the core concepts of a map.
-Which is why it is important to include related terms (Lafia et al., 2018).
-Another important thing to conside when creating tags it is also a good idea consulting to consult the ISO 3166 to get country codes and Getty Thesaurus of Geographic Names to obtain knowledge on controlled vocabulary for that region (Getty Thesaurus of Geographic Names (Getty Research Institute), n.d & ISO - ISO 3166 — Country Codes, n.d.).
+Also, when creating tags, it is essential to think about your audience.
+Some people looking for your map might not be familiar with controlled vocabulary so they might use the nomenclature to describe the core concepts of a map, which is why it is important to include related terms (Lafia et al., 2018).
+Another important thing to consider when creating tags is that it is also a good idea to consult the ISO 3166 to get country codes and Getty Thesaurus of Geographic Names to obtain knowledge on controlled vocabulary for that region (Getty Thesaurus of Geographic Names (Getty Research Institute), n.d & ISO - ISO 3166 — Country Codes, n.d.).
 Using these standardized terms as tags or incorporating them into your metadata can significantly improve your map’s findability.

 ---